Cranbourne Secondary College was established in the mid-1970s to serve the growing town of Cranbourne.

 Cranbourne Secondary College shares a theatre with the City of Casey and provides an exciting platform for Performing Arts both at the school and from the Cranbourne and surrounding community.

-Cranbourne Secondary College is recognised as a leader providing an inclusive curriculum that caters for the diverse and changing needs of the community.
+Cranbourne Secondary College is recognised as a leader in providing an inclusive curriculum that caters for the diverse and changing needs of the community.